 • Jog for 10 minutes.

-15 Cut your plate size to cut calories
+15. Cut your plate size to cut calories

 If you reduce the size of your plate you will automatically eat less.
 A small plate means fewer calories, around 100-200 a a day, and that is another 10-20 pounds in a year.

-16 Don’t eat too much, too often
+16. Don’t eat too much, too often

-After measuring portions a few times, it can become automatic but make it easier with small “snack” packs and by serving food ready plated and keep serving dishes off the table to prevent ‘topping up.’
+After measuring portions a few times, it can become automatic but make it easier with small ‘snack’ packs and by serving food ready plated.
+Also keep serving dishes off the table to prevent ‘topping up.’

-17 The 80-20 rule
+17. The 80-20 rule

 We are conditioned to keep eating until we are really full, but residents of Okinawa, Japan eat until they’re 80% full and this helps keep weight off.
-So serve yourself 20% less food and studies show that most people don’t miss it.
+So serve yourself 20% less food as studies show that most people don’t miss it.

-18 Restaurant rules
+18. Restaurant rules